SUPERAndroidAnalyzer/rfcs/text/0000-rfc-process.md

   community to comment on the PR and is a reminder for all members of the team to be aware of the RFC.
 * The FCP lasts one week.
 It may be extended if consensus between team members cannot be reached.
-  At the end of the FCP,  the team will either accept the RFC by merging the pull request, assigning the RFC a number (corresponding to the pull request number), at which point the RFC is 'active', or reject it by closing the pull request.
+  At the end of the FCP, the team will either accept the RFC by merging the pull request, assigning the RFC a number (corresponding to the pull request number) and adding the `Active` label to it, at which point the RFC is *active*, or reject it by closing the pull request and adding the `Rejected` label to it.
 How exactly the SUPER team decides on an RFC is up to the team.
+* Once the RFC is implemented, the pull request will change its `Active` label for an `Implemented` label.

 ## The role of the shepherd